xjywt123/PythonTest/README.md

 # PythonTest
-This repository include my all Python test.
+This is a test for my first use of Git